 Bharatiya Maths was created by Āryabhaṭa, Bhāskara I & Brahmagupta.
 My goal is to make modern maths foundations better with Bharatiya Maths!

-Podometic is a long-overdue upgrade of British Arithmetic.
-I noticed problems with western math explanation at age 7 in 1968.
-So, in 1983 I set out to change the way the western world teaches mathematics.
-(Evidence in video.)
+Podometic™ is a long-overdue upgrade of British Arithmetic.
+Guru Jonathan J. Crabtree noticed problems with western mathematics explanation at age 7 in 1968.
+So, in 1983 he set out to change the way the western world teaches mathematics.
+(Evidence in the video.)
 Now, it’s time to reintroduce the original and ingenious ideas of Āryabhaṭa, Bhāskara and Brahmagupta into classes 1 to 8.

 WHAT WENT WRONG?

 The solutions to the world’s problems of drought, congestion, pollution and poverty rely on science and science relies on maths.
-So, we must all return to its heritage of ancient Bharatiya maths, overlooked in history, that are consistent with laws of modern-day physics!
+So, we must all return to its heritage of ancient Bharatiya maths, overlooked in history, that is consistent with laws of modern-day physics!